sower-proxy/feconf/README.md

 - 🌐 **Multiple Protocols**: Support for HTTP/HTTPS, WebSocket, Redis, and local files
 - 📄 **Multiple Formats**: JSON, YAML, INI, TOML, and XML configuration formats
 - 🔄 **Real-time Updates**: Subscribe to configuration changes with automatic reloading
+- 🚩 **Command-line Flags**: Built-in support for reading configuration URI from flags
 - 🔌 **Extensible**: Plugin-based architecture for custom readers and decoders
 - ⚡ **Performance**: Efficient parsing with connection pooling and retry mechanisms
 - 🔒 **Security**: TLS support with custom certificates and authentication